GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/iomef.rst

 As you can see above, the fourth extension of ``advar``, along with everything it contains was appended at the end of the first AstroData object.
-Also, note that the EXTVER of the extension while in ``advar`` was 4, but once appended to ``ad``, it had to be changed to the next available integer, 1 to 4 being already used by ``ad``'s own extensions.
+Also, note that the EXTVER of the extension while in ``advar`` was 4, but once appended to ``ad``, it had to be changed to the next available integer, 5, numbers 1 to 4 being already used by ``ad``'s own extensions.

 And here we are appending only the pixel data, leaving behind the other associated data.